paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/intro.md

 After taking this scneario you will:

-* Understand how to use the  Katakoda interactive learning environment to understand key concepts and master hands on techniqures required to work with K8S HPA.
+* Understand how to use the  Katacoda interactive learning environment to understand key concepts and master hands on techniqures required to work with K8S HPA.
-* Understand how K8S HPA ensures that your application or service always has the number of pods necessary to operate as the best efficiency possible.
+* Understand how K8S HPA ensures that your application or service always has the number of pods necessary to operate at the best efficiency possible.
 * Be able to create a simple autoscaling deployment using K8S HPA imperatively at command line.
 * Be able to view the state of your deployment running under K8S HPA using standard `kubectl` commands.
+* Maximize that capacity of a pod and witness K8S HPA reduce load burden by adding more pods to your Kubernetes cluster
 <a name="what-you-need"></a>
 ## What You Need To Know Before You Start